jbc-cp/csc202-assignments/projects/3/ass3a.md

   count of the first tree is less than or equal to the occurrence count of the second tree in the list, and so forth), and another HTree, and inserts it in the list at its correct location so that the resulting HTList is still sorted.
+The function must return the new list.

-* Develop the initial_tree_sort function, that accepts an unsorted list and constructs a sorted list by inserting the nodes from the unsorted list one at a time into an initially empty sorted list.
+* Develop the initial_tree_sort function, that accepts an unsorted list and constructs and returns a sorted list by inserting the nodes from the unsorted list one at a time into an initially empty sorted list.
 Write this function by following the data definition on HTLists, and do not use an accumulator; this will guarantee that the last node in the